D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Warriors

 - Russell's opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- The Warriors are the 21st-best defensive team in the NBA, conceding 117.1 points per game.
+- The Warriors are the 21st-best defensive squad in the NBA, giving up 117.1 points per game.

-- The Warriors are the 15th-ranked squad in the NBA, allowing 43.3 rebounds per contest.
+- The Warriors give up 43.3 rebounds per game, ranking 15th in the NBA.

 D'Angelo Russell vs. the Warriors